intcyoacreator/intcyoacreator.github.io/README.md

     * Hide page when Y option is selected
 - [ ] Add way to include point total inside the text.
 Using variables perhaps?
 - [ ] Variables list
+- [ ] In the option to hide certain sections, enable the option (on by default) to hide all "child" sections, i.e. all sections that are dependent on that section being visible to be shown
+    - [ ] A setting (off by default) to deselect the options of child elements.
+      By default it remembers the previous options, unless the sub-option below is toggled off
+        - [ ] A sub-option to remember (on by default) what options were chosen previously, such that if the parent is re-shown it re-selects the options

 [fluent-vue]: https://github.com/fluent-vue/fluent-vue
 [vue-i18n]: https://kazupon.github.io/vue-i18n/